-The Street Maintenance Fund is reported as a special revenue fund of the City and is utilized to account for a quarter-penny sales tax which can only be spent on street improvements or maintenance within the City.
+The Street Maintenance Fund is reported as a special revenue fund of the City and is utilized for street improvements or maintenance expenditures within the City.

 The Debt Service Fund accounts for the accumulation of financial resources for the payment of principal, interest, and related costs on long-term obligations paid primarily from taxes levied or collected by the City.